 I invite you to join your brothers and sisters in Christ who are stopping to remember the Passion of Christ and the Holy Martyrdom of Jesus Christ at 3pm (in our local time zones) EVERYDAY!
 Three o’clock is the time Jesus died for our salvation and at this time let us come together as ONE Body of Christ to pray for all souls as we quietly contemplate the Passion of Christ.
 Let us pray for people who are deceived into believing that God is calling them to kill in His Name.
 Let us pray for people living lives that offend God.
 Let us pray for the Holy Blood of Jesus to reconcile souls to God and restore our lives to the dignity and peace and honor that God intended.

-The world needs to understand that God is not calling people to fight violent revolutions with guns and bombs, God is calling people to join A Peaceful Revolution in the Name of Jesus Christ.
-In this Peaceful Revolution the heart wrestles each day to overcome temptation and seek the Holy Will of God.
-A Peaceful Revolution is the change that occurs when we truly convert to the true faith of Jesus Christ.
-We become filled with the peace of knowing that we are holding God’s hand, fighting the ‘good fight’, honoring God one choice at a time, for love is the choice that honors God!
+The world needs to understand that God is not calling people to fight violent revolutions with guns and bombs, God is calling people to commit to A Peaceful Revolution in the Name of Jesus Christ.
+In this Peaceful Revolution God gives us a ‘new heart’ to enable us to overcome temptation and seek the Holy Will of God which is love, mercy and justice.
+A Peaceful Revolution is the revolutionary change that occurs when we truly convert to the true faith in Jesus Christ.
+We become filled with the peace of knowing that we are holding the hand of Our Saviour Jesus Christ, fighting the ‘good fight’, honoring God one choice at a time, for love is the choice that honors God!

 Let’s remember the Holy Martyrdom of Our Saviour Jesus Christ each day at the time He died for us, 3pm, in our local time zones, as we remember the greatest love the world has ever known and will ever know, the love of God!